MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/specifying-wdf-directives-in-inf-files.md

 `**KmdfService** = <*serviceName*>, <*sectionName*>

-Associates a KMDF driver with a *KMDF-service-install* section that contains information that is required to install the KMDF driver.
+Associates a KMDF driver with a [wdf-service-install] section that contains information that is required to install the KMDF driver.
 The *serviceName* parameter specifies the KMDF driver, and is limited to a maximum of 31 characters in length.
-The *sectionName* parameter references the *KMDF-service-install* section.
+The *sectionName* parameter references the [wdf-service-install] section.
 A valid INF file typically requires at least one **KmdfService** directive.
 However, if a KMDF driver is part of the operating system, a **KmdfService** directive for the KMDF driver is not required.
 Therefore, a valid INF file might not have any **KmdfService** directives, although most INF files have one **KmdfService** directive for each KMDF driver.

 ## [KMDF Directives for wdf-service-install section]

 The following is a code example.
-Each KMDF-specific directive in the wdf-service-install section is described below.
+Each KMDF-specific directive in the [wdf-service-install] section is described below.
 The section name comes from KmdfService directive in DDInstall.wdf section.

 ```inf
 [Echo_service_wdfsect]